WG Feminist Movement Building

 The WIDE+ Feminist Movement Building Working Group works together to provide spaces for transnational feminist collaboration and reflection in Europe on key themes and questions we are faced with at this moment, such as: “how to make our feminist visions heard in public spaces, while being protected from online violence and restrictions from politicians?”, or: “how can we make an intersectional feminist approach tangible?”.

-Activities: programmatic development of online workshop series around key strategic questions within feminisms that link global developments to European trends; preparation to face to face events, in particular a large European Feminist Forum that we aim for 2023.
+Activities: in general, programmatic development of online or face-to-face spaces around key strategic questions within feminisms that link global developments to European trends; preparation to face to face events.
+Currently the group is working to develop a large European Feminist Forum that we aim for 2024.

 Who: for feminists within WIDE+ and interested academics, activists, associations, etc.; women, men, young persons, LGBTQI* feminists, etc.